 Water pooling on your lawn after a sprinkler system session always signals a problem.
 Water runoff to your driveway or street also means you need to cut back on your watering regimen.
 In addition, those who overwater may notice a spongy like quality when walking across their lawn.
 With continued flooding, the grass may begin to lighten and turn yellow.
 Contact your local irrigation service to install a system that won’t overwater and will ensure your landscape is long-lasting.

 If you need assistance managing your sprinkler system or keeping your lawn healthy and vibrant, consult the experts.
-The team from Maxum Irrigation, in Waterford, CT, provides the quality lawn sprinkler and irrigation support that locals deserve.
+The team from Maxum Irrigation & Plumbing, in Waterford, CT, provides the quality lawn sprinkler and irrigation support that locals deserve.
 To learn more about how the professionals can help you cultivate a beautiful, healthy landscape, visit the business online.
 You may also call (860) 525-7000 to speak with a representative.